 POTHOLES: Reporting system for potholes and pavements

-Cambs County Council have a web based form for notifying them of pot holes, footpath problems, overhanging branches, etc. Click here to start.
+Cambs County Council have a web based form for notifying them of pot holes, footpath problems, overhanging branches, fallen trees across footpaths or bridleways, etc. Click here to start.

 PLANNING AND OTHER COUNCIL MATTERS

 Planning (To access their system to search a planning application click here) Tel: 03450 455 215

 Refuse collection and recycling Tel: 03450 450 063

 Our local Police Community Support Officer (PCSO) is Samuel Kennedy : phone 101 or email: Samuel.Kennedy@cambs.pnn.police.uk

 Sign up to eCops to receive email updates from your local policing team.
 As a subscriber you will receive regular updates about crime and anti-social behaviour in your area, as well as feedback from your team about what they’re doing to tackle it.

 It’s a great way of staying in touch with community issues, which can also be shared with family, friends and colleagues.
 You can also email your policing team through eCops to share any concerns you have or help local officers with their enquiries, providing feedback on incidents or appeals for information. eCops is a free service that gives you direct and easy access to your local policing team at a time convenient to you.
 All you need to join is an email address.
 Subscribe today and join our online network to learn more about policing where you live.

 Click on the eCops logo or here to sign up.